Blurro/MKArcadeGPDXTool/README.md

 - Right click 'Browse' to choose a folder to convert all files in - you can drag & drop a folder too
 - Leave the 'merge' option on Yes, unless you want the game's randomly split models as they are in the files.
 - Place extracted files next to textures.
 Maya can load .dae and .fbx, but **Blender users must only use .FBX!**
+- For cleanest rip, load .dae in Maya and paste the _normals.txt script into Maya's built-in Python interface

 ***Importing***
 - Modify an existing .dae/.fbx export in Maya or .fbx in Blender and modify it. **When loading FBX in Blender, set scale to 100**